The Trolley Leaves Calais - Lined up at the carbarn, are three

 Calais, Maine, at the head of navigation on the St. Croix, is an old town, steeped in shipbuilding and maritime traditions.
 So is St. Stephen, N. B., across the river, and itself an important lumber shipping port in years gone by.
 In the '90s (1890s), Calais had a population of around 7,000; St. Stephen about 3,000; and Milltown, two miles upriver, some 2,000 more.
 It was at this time that an electric railway between the towns was first proposed, and it was Charles W. Young of St. Stephen who headed the initial enterprise when it finally got underway.

-It was necessary to organize two separate companies in order to consummate this venture, as New Brunswick law required that there be a separate corporate entity to control that part of the road which was to be operated on the Canadian side of the border.
+It was necessary to organize two separate companies to consummate this venture, as New Brunswick law required that there be a separate corporate entity to control that part of the road which was to be operated on the Canadian side of the border.

 The St. Stephen Street Railway was incorporated by an Act of the New Brunswick Provincial Legislature in 1891, with a capitalization of $100,000.
 Its incorporators were Frank Todd, John Chipman, Henry F. Todd, Gilbert W. Ganong, Irvine R. Todd, and Charles W. Young.
 Operating privileges were granted to this company for 15 years.